 The cool thing about wildflower seeds is that they do well in poor soil.
 Most of the soil in South Carolina is red and rocky dirt, so perfect for wildflowers.

 I was happy to see how many people messaged me about the wildflowers and how invested they were in this!
-I think it’s fun little experiment, so I’ll keep you updated weekly.
+I think it’s a fun little experiment, so I’ll keep you updated weekly.
 While being in quarantine, it may be a fun idea to order some seeds on Amazon and plant a few.

 I found some reputable sellers on eBay for a few, look for thousands of reviews + photos.
 I bought an entire bundle for $10, and I can’t wait to see them grow.
 I decided to plant them in some pots to see how they grow in organic potting soil.